Hausansicht Friedrichstadtpalast am Abend. Der Palast ist hell erleuchtet, die Straße ist leer ohne Autos und Menschen. Photo: Bernd Brundert

 "Girlreihe"

-Another iconic element of Friedrichstadt-Palast history is the legendary girl line—also known as the kickline—which has been one of the most popular moments in the Grand Shows for over 100 years.
+Another iconic element of Friedrichstadt-Palast history is the legendary line of girls – also known as the kickline – which has been one of the most popular moments in the Grand Shows for over 100 years.

-The dance number dates to the 1920s, when artistic director Erik Charell presented a revue at the former “Großen Schauspielhaus,” in which the British Tiller Girls performed in perfect synchrony.
+The dance number has its origins in the 1920s, when artistic director Erik Charell presented a revue at the former “Großen Schauspielhaus” in which the British Tiller Girls performed in perfect synchrony.
 The Berliners popularly called the effect number simply “Girl Line” because, then as now, the dancers move across the stage in long, perfectly choreographed rows – legs high, synchronisation perfect – a breathtaking sight.

-Today, the kickline in many shows features over 30 dancers who blend tradition and modern performance – a highlight visitors eagerly await.
+Today, the Kickline in many shows consists of over 30 dancers who combine tradition and modern performance – a highlight that visitors eagerly await.

 The Second World War also left its mark on the history of the Friedrichstadt-Palast.
-The original building was severely damaged, but continued to be used for performances.
+The original building was severely damaged, but continued to be used for decades, from 1947 under its current name, Friedrichstadt-Palast.

 After the fall of the Berlin Wall, the Palast continued to develop into an internationally oriented grand show stage and is now an integral part of Berlin's cultural landscape.